Keko (footballer, born 1991): Catania

 On 19 July 2011, after he failed to renew his contract with Atlético Madrid, Keko completed a transfer to Calcio Catania in Italy, signing a three-year deal and being awarded the No. 15 jersey at the Sicilian club.
-On 7 January 2012, however, along with teammate Fabio Sciacca, he joined Serie B's U.S. Grosseto F.C. on loan.
+On 7 January 2012, however, along with teammate Fabio Sciacca, he joined Serie B's F.C.
+Grosseto S.S.D. on loan.

 Keko scored on his Serie A debut on 24 February 2013, starting and contributing to a 2–1 away win over Parma FC.
 In May 2014, he was released; valued at €10 million by Catania, he remained unemployed for nearly four months and hired a personal trainer while contemplating leaving football.

 Albacete

 On 28 August 2014, Keko signed a 1+1 contract with Albacete Balompié, recently promoted to the second tier.
 He totalled more than 2,500 minutes of action during his only season, notably scoring a brace in a 3–2 victory at UE Llagostera on 21 May 2015 that confirmed the side's survival.